maveric-coder/Terraform/files/AWS S3 remote storage/README.md

 **Pre-requisites:**

 1. Docker should be pre-installed and accessible via default Terraform docker provider mechanism.
 [Install docker](https://docs.docker.com/engine/install/ubuntu/)
 2. Terraform binary version should be greater than or equal to 0.13.
-[Install terraform > v0.13](https://docs.digitalocean.com/reference/terraform/getting-started/)
+[Install terraform](https://docs.digitalocean.com/reference/terraform/getting-started/)
 3. AWS CLI should be installed. `sudo apt-get install awscli`